hoodiecrow/secd/README.md

 ## Lisp support
 To support the machine, the following Lisp functions have been implemented: cons, car, cdr, rplaca (setf (car ...) ...), rplacd (setf (cdr ...) ...) (not actually used, but included for symmetry), print(value), print(pair), read(value), and read(pair).

+## See also
+https://github.com/zachallaun/secd: a richer implementation of the machine.